-Europe’s automotive and woodworking industries are expected to drive the region’s tungsten market.
+Europe is expected to witness dynamic growth in the Tungsten market during the forecast period.
 Tungsten is used as a counterweight in logging equipment and in automotive part manufacturing, tooling, and die casting.
 The European automobile industry, being one of the most prominent globally, coupled with the growing demand for automobiles, is expected to significantly impart to the growth momentum.
-In 2018, over 16.5 million passenger cars were manufactured in the European Union, as per statistics released by the European Automobile Manufacturers Association.
-The figure is indicative of the sheer scope for materials used in the manufacturing of automobiles and parts, such as tungsten.
+In 2021, over 9.9 million passenger cars were manufactured in the European Union, as per statistics released by the European Automobile Manufacturers Association.
+This is indicative of the sheer scope of materials used in the manufacturing of automobiles and parts, such as tungsten.

-Asia-Pacific is home to the largest number of emerging economies, including India, China, and Malaysia.
+Asia-Pacific is expected to witness significant growth in the tungsten market during the forecast period.
 The abundance of natural resources, inexpensive labor, and liberal trade policies propel growth in the region.
-China is one of the largest exporters of tungsten in the global market; the country accounted for 23% of global tungsten exports in 2017, as per data released by the OEC.
+China is one of the largest exporters of tungsten in the global market; the country produced approximately 66000 metric tons of tungsten in 2021.
 Furthermore, rising purchasing power, social media influence, and marketing blitzkrieg are propelling the consumer durables industry – another application area for tungsten.
-The import of electronic goods in the year 2018 was pegged at around USD 53,000 million in India, as per the Indian Brand Equity Forum.
+The import of electronic goods in the year 2021 was pegged at around USD 56.73 billion in India, as per United Nations COMTRADE database on international trade.